The Best Headshot Example: Tips for Captivating Portraits

 Half-Body Headshot: Starts from around the waist and ends above the head.
 It provides a more detailed depiction than a three-quarter shot, focusing more on the upper body and facial expression.

-Full-Body Shot: Includes the entire body in frame, presenting the subject's size, physique, and overall look.
+Full-Body Shot: Includes the entire body in frame, presenting the subject’s size, physique, and overall look.
 This is especially important for models or roles where physical presence matters.
+Casual headshots can also be effective in industries like modeling or acting, where a relaxed appearance may resonate better with the audience.

 Introduction: What “Headshot Example” Really Means For Your Team